 Adobe's Lightroom is the favorite software amongst professional photographers.
 The program comes with almost all the image editing tools available on other software except the Post-Crop Vignetting tool, Flat-Field Correction, and Profile calibration tools.

-However, the software comes with a nifty profile feature that allows you to convert your raw camera files to viewable images.
-That particular feature is more relevant if you are a newbie try to forge a path through the real estate photo editing industry.
+However, the software comes with a nifty profile feature that allows you to convert your raw camera files to viewable images, such as JPG or PNG.

 The latest version of Lightroom now comes with Panorama as well as HDR-merging capabilities.
 That way, it allows you to give your images an elongated field of view and blend multiple unique photos of different exposure into one image.